ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 A total of 84.8% participants stated that they are okay with reading the Solidity documentation in English.

 However, 15.2% participants prefer to read the documentation in their native language.
-The number of respondents who would prefer it in their native language are slightly higher this year than the previous year (12.9%).
+The number of respondents who would prefer it in their native language is slightly higher this year than the previous year (12.9%).

 ![Preferred Language for Docs](slide8)